The locations of the teachers’ houses are in four selected historical cities in Germany:

 What do all cities have in common?– People like to celebrate and to go out.
 You go outside a lot, for walks, for bike rides, for a coffee or you just sit on the benches together and watch the people.
 In spring and summer, you will always find a beer or wine festival somewhere with local specialties and music.
 The cities are save and you can do almost everything on foot or use a working train or bus system.
 The infrastructure and the connection to larger cities such as Nuremberg, Munich and Berlin from Bamberg/Forchheim/Tiefenellern are excellent.
 You will not need more than 1 to 2.5 hours.
 If you are placed in Cologne, you will be in Bonn or Düsseldorf in 30 minutes.

 Bamberg – a unique baroque city and UNESCO World Heritage site, criss-crossed by canals and the Regnitz river, spanned by numerous large and small bridges.
 The lifestyle is Mediterranean and Bavarian.
 There is an incomparable atmosphere in the lively university town with its many street cafes, restaurants and cozy beer gardens and breweries.
 The quality of life and the attitude towards life here are simply wonderful.
 Anyone who has been here once just wants to come back.
-You can get a very nice comprehensive impression of the city on the tourisme information of the city council and Gobamberg.de/geschichte-bamberg/ (both pages in German)
+You can get a very nice comprehensive impression of the city on the tourisme information of the city council and Gobamberg.de/geschichte-bamberg/ (page in German)

 Highlights of Bamberg